Key Breed Facts

 The Greater Swiss Mountain Dog is thought to be a descendant of dogs left in Switzerland by the Romans over 2000 years ago and it’s thought they have some Molosser in them.
 The dogs the Romans bought with them were crossed with local herding breeds and the result was a very distinct type.
-There are in fact four types of Sennenhund dog breeds which the Swiss classified by their coat colour and size, with one of them being the Bernese Mountain Dog, the Entlebucher Mountain Dog, the Greater Swiss Mountain Dog and the Appenzeller, with all dogs being very similar looking.
+There are in fact four types which the Swiss classified by their coat colour and size with one of them being the Bernese Mountain Dog and another the Greater Swiss Mountain Dog, with both dogs being very similar looking.

 However, other people believe these dogs are descendants of dogs the Phoenicians took with them when they travelled to Spain in 110 BC and that these dogs later found their way to the Swiss Alps.
 A third theory is that they are descendants of dogs found in Europe during the Neolithic Period of history.

 In the 20th century, the breed's popularity grew throughout Europe, although these handsome dogs are still considered quite a rare breed both in their native Switzerland and elsewhere in the world.
-A breed club was set up in American in 1968 and later in 1995, the Greater Swiss Mountain Dog was accepted into the American Kennel Club and the breed is Kennel Club in the Working Dog group.
+A breed club was set up in American in 1968 and later in 1995, the Greater Swiss Mountain Dog was accepted into the American Kennel Club and the breed is Kennel Club registered in the Working Dog group in 2008.

 Height at the withers: Males 65 - 72 cm, Females 60 - 68 cm